- Overview

 First of all we'll visit the beautiful village of Gordes, where we'll take a break and enjopy this delightful village.
 Then it's away into the Lubéron, climbing to visit the iconic Abbey de Senanque - even the Michelin guide calls the Abbey 'iconic', so I'm on safe ground.
 Leaving the Abbey we're still climbing a beautiful road through stunning Lubérion scenery, and we'll earn our spectacular descent into Carpentras.

-We stay just outside Carperntras in Monteux, and we'll enjoy stunning views of Mont Ventoux, The Giant of Provence, which we definitely DON'T have to cycle up!
+We stay just outside Carperntras in Monteux, and we'll enjoy stunning views of Mont Ventoux, The Giant of Provence, which we definitely don't have to cycle up!

 Day 5

-Monteux Roundtrip (27 miles / 43 km)
+Monteux Roundtrip (27 miles / 41 km)

-Tonight we're returning to Monteux, so you get a day off packing!
+Tonight, we're returning to Monteux, so you get a day off packing!
 And today we explore some fabulous wines from some of the best appellations in Provence.

 There's some more climbing today, but less than yesterday, and the scenery is beautiful.
 On our little loop today we'll cycle through the appellations of Beaumes de Venise, Gigondas and Vacqueyras, after Chateauneuf du Pape probably the best appellations in the Cotes du Rhone region.
-We'll visit the Domaine de Durban (AOP Bwaumes de Venise) and Caveau Gabriel Meffre (AOP Gigondas).
-Today is a beautiful ride, nice and leisurely, very pretty scenery, and we'll learn a lot about some very good wines.

 Day 6